On July 16, 2018, BondSavvy founder Steve Shaw will participate in a panel discussion of the US Securities and Exchange Commission's

 Below is a review of Graphic 3, which discusses how retail investors access corporate bond liquidity:

-Liquidity-providing dealers send live-and-executable quotes into Retail Trading Systems such as Tradeweb direct, ICE Bondpoint, and TMC Bonds.
+Liquidity-providing dealers send live-and-executable quotes into Retail Trading Systems such as Tradeweb direct, ICE Bondpoint, and TMC Bonds (now part of ICE).
 The “bond inventory” provided by these dealers is split into two groups:

 - “Street Inventory”: Quotes provided by dealers that may or may not have a captive financial advisor distribution network.
 In many cases, these dealers’ primary business is market making and they generate revenue on the bid-offer spread.
 Since retail corporate bond trading is primarily electronic, dealers grow their business by providing competitive quotes for actively traded bonds.